Panchajanya: Literature and Incarnations

+Ramayana

+According to the Ramayana, when Vishnu takes his seventh avatar Rama, as the son of Ayodhya's king Dasharatha, Panchajanya accompanies him (along with Shesha and Sudarshana) and takes the avatar of Bharata, Rama's younger brother.
+Bharata marries Mandavi, who is an avatar of Lakshmi's shankha.

 Mahabharata

 According to the Mahabharata, Vishnu is said to have slain a daitya (a member of a clan of asuras) named Panchajana on a mountain named Chakravan, which was constructed by Vishvakarma, and to have seized the conch shell in which Panchajana had lived.
 The conch is named after the daitya.

 Bhagavad Gita

 In the Bhagavad Gita, the Panchajanya is mentioned: